sanger-pathogens/assembly_unicycler_short_read/README.md

 Scripts have been developed to generate manifests appropriate for this pipeline:

-- To generate a manifest from a file of lane identifiers visible to `pf`, use [this script](https://gitlab.internal.sanger.ac.uk/sanger-pathogens/pipelines/metawrap_qc/-/blob/main/generate_manifest_from_lanes.sh).
+- To generate a manifest from a file of lane identifiers visible to `pf`, use [this script](./scripts/generate_manifest_from_lanes.sh).

-- To generate a manifest from a file of custom .fastq.gz paths, use [this script](https://gitlab.internal.sanger.ac.uk/sanger-pathogens/pipelines/metawrap_qc/-/blob/main/generate_manifest.sh).
+- To generate a manifest from a file of custom .fastq.gz paths, use [this script](./scripts/generate_manifest.sh).

-Please run `--help` on these scripts or see [this README](https://gitlab.internal.sanger.ac.uk/sanger-pathogens/pipelines/metawrap_qc#generating-manifests) for information on script usage.
+Please run `--help` on these scripts for more information on script usage.

 ## Usage